KelCodesStuff/Metal-Performance-Tester/README.md

 The Metal Performance Tester provides both Xcode and command-line interfaces for different workflows.
 > For information on installation and usage, see [Installation and Usage](https://github.com/KelCodesStuff/Metal-Performance-Tester/wiki/Installation-and-Usage).

-> For information on the baseline output, see [Baseline Output](https://github.com/KelCodesStuff/Metal-Performance-Tester/wiki/Baseline-Output).
+> For information on  graphics baselines, see [Graphics Baseline Output](https://github.com/KelCodesStuff/Metal-Performance-Tester/wiki/Graphics-Baseline-Output).

-> For information on the test results output, see [Test Results Output](https://github.com/KelCodesStuff/Metal-Performance-Tester/wiki/Test-Results-Output).
+> For information on the compute baselines, see [Compute Baseline Output](https://github.com/KelCodesStuff/Metal-Performance-Tester/wiki/Compute-Baseline-Output).

 ## Requirements